cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

   line characters, while EDN finds nothing in JSON that could be inherited here.
-  Inspired by JavaScript, EDN simplifies JavaScript's copy of the original C comment syntax to be delimited by single slashes (where line ends are not of interest); it also adds end-of-line comments starting with `#`.
+  Inspired by JavaScript, EDN simplifies JavaScript's copy of the original C comment syntax to be delimited by single slashes (where line breaks are not of interest); it also adds end-of-line comments starting with `#`.

   {:compact}